 When Apple revolutionised the tablet category with the iPad, it was criticised for being a device designed for consumption rather than creation, despite it clearly being the best tablet around.

 And with the arrival of even more powerful devices like the iPad Pro and Microsoft Surface Pro 4, that trend towards creation is only going to grow.

 But it creates a new problem.
 With so many quality devices to choose from, how do you select which device is best for your needs?

 It's only the beginning of 2017, so we can expect a number of tablet announcements in the near future.
-For now, we've tried to make it easy for you to do just that with our round up of the best tablets of the moment available in Australia.
+For now, we've tried to make it easy for you to pick the right slate for you with our round up of the best tablets of the moment available in Australia.